Did you know...

 This answer is incorrect.

-Zonisamide causes reduction of sodium currents, causes reduction of T-Calcium currents, is indicated for treatment of partial seizures, is metabolized primarily in the liver, is approved as adjunct therapy only, and is a known teratogen, or evidence for its teratogenicity exists.
+Clonazepam causes reduction of sodium currents, causes increase of GABA-mediated currents, is indicated for treatment of absence seizures, is indicated for treatment of atypical absence seizures, is indicated for treatment of atonic seizures, is indicated for treatment of myoclonic seizures, is metabolized primarily in the liver, and is a known teratogen, or evidence for its teratogenicity exists.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 4